 Depending on the size of your business, your tax strategy may call for an increase in employee benefits as tax-deductible substitutes for wage increases.
 Benefits-related deductions and credits are numerous.

 Employee discounts, for example, are tax-deductible.
 So are paid vacations, among other benefits.
 And employers may be eligible for tax credits if they cover healthcare-related expenses.
-For example, the Small Business Health Care Tax Credit and the Employer Credit for Paid Family Medical Leave are just two of many credits available to eligible businesses.
+For example, the Employer Credit for Paid Family Medical Leave and Small Business Health Care Tax Credit I mentioned earlier are just two of many, many credits available to eligible businesses.

 If you need help with comprehensive tax planning, call Jeremy A. Johnson, CPA P.C. at 682.224.3243 or schedule an appointment on our website.